emnh/rts/README.md

 SC2 files were retrieved from [viewer.hiveworkshop.com](http://viewer.hiveworkshop.com/?q=Assets/units/zerg/baneling/baneling.m3)
 (not mine) through a [heroku CORS proxy](http://crossorigin.herokuapp.com/).

-Works best in Firefox, also in Chrome, not in IE and not tested with Safari.
-Only tested on Windows.

 If the demo doesn't work for you, you can watch videos of it at YouTube:
  - [StarCraft 2 on WebGL](https://www.youtube.com/watch?v=PoPNrz2LUG0)